MeRrY ChRiStMaS!!!

 The film is based on the best-seller by Nicholas Sparks, “The Notebook” is a story about lost opportunities, life experience and the strength of eternal love.

-summer and meets Noah Calhoun (Ryan Gosling).
+Everything begins when Allie Hamilton (Rachel McAdams) goes to the town of Seabrook, in North Carolina for the summer and meets Noah Calhoun (Ryan Gosling).
 Although they belong to different worlds (she is from a rich family and he is a simple worker), they fall deeply in love during a full of emotion summer.
 They are separated, first by her parents an then by World War II, but they remain tormented by their memories.

 After the soldiers come home, everything changes.
 Allie is engaged to Lon (James Garner), a successful businessman that she met when she worked as a volunteer in a hospital.
 Noah lives alone with his memories in a 200-year-old house that he had lovingly restored.
 One day, Allie sees an article in a local paper about Noah’s handwork.
 She knows that she’s got to find him and makes a decision once and for all about what to do with her life and her love.
 When she finds him again, their love revives and she chooses to stay with the man that she has always loved, Noah.